ProgrammerNomad/DailyDevLog/README.md

 - Automatically fetches daily commits from your GitHub repository
 - Generates natural language summaries using OpenAI GPT-4
-- Saves the summary in a well-formatted Markdown file
+- Saves the summary in a well-formatted Markdown file in the `reports` directory
 - Simple to configure and run locally or via automation
 - Output is clear, professional, and human-readable